Sergi Puig: Las Palmas

 On 25 September 2020, Puig signed for UD Las Palmas, being initially assigned to the B-side in division three.
 He featured regularly for the B's while also being a third-choice in the main squad, behind Álvaro Valles and Álex Domínguez.

 Ponferradina

 On 21 July 2021, Puig agreed to a contract with SD Ponferradina of the Segunda División.
 A third-choice behind fellow new signings Amir Abedzadeh and Lucho García, he made his club debut on 1 December, starting in a 2–0 away success over CP Cacereño in the season's Copa del Rey.

 Puig made his professional debut on 15 December 2021, starting in a 2–1 home win over UD Ibiza, also in the national cup.
 He made his league debut the following 27 March, starting in a 3–1 away loss against CD Mirandés.

-Sabadell
+Sabadell and Sestao River

 On 16 July 2022, free agent Puig joined Primera Federación side CE Sabadell FC.
+After sharing the starting spot with Adrián Ortolá, he moved to fellow league team Sestao River Club on 31 July 2023.

+Girona

+On 12 July 2024, Puig signed a two-year contract with La Liga side Girona FC, being initially assigned to the B-team in Tercera Federación.